-- Building access is controlled by card readers and receptionists - With badge access, everyone must swipe themselves in no piggy-backing - All persons are required to wear UR/LLE issued ID or visitors badge, where it is readily visible, while in the building - Some specific lab spaces inside LLE require an escort to access - Everyone must sign in and out at a reception desk when in the facility during non-working hours - Never allow people to enter LLE to use the phone, bathroom, get a drink, etc. unless they are personally known or escorted by you. - Before you leave the building, make sure the path to your vehicle is safe.
-Wait inside the building if you observe unusual vehicles or suspicious activities. - The number to UR Dept of Public Safety is on the back of your badge - Report instances of suspected unauthorized building entry or any suspicious activity to UR/LLE Facility Security Officer (FSO)
+- Building access is controlled by card readers and receptionists - Some specific lab spaces inside LLE require an escort to access - Visitors must sign in with a receptionist, wear visitor badges, and wait for an LLE staff member to escort them to their destination - Everyone must sign in and out at a reception desk when in the facility during non-working hours (Friday 5:15pm - Monday 8:15am) - Never allow people to enter LLE to use the phone, bathroom, get a drink, etc. unless they are personally known or escorted by you. - Before you leave the building, make sure the path to your vehicle is safe.
+Wait inside the building if you observe unusual vehicles or suspicious activities. - Report instances of suspected unauthorized building entry or any suspicious activity to UR/LLE Facility Security Officer (FSO)

 Call UR Public Safety (585) 275-3333 (or use a Blue Light Phone) to request an escort to your car or report a campus crime.

 Call 911 off-campus